pydvlpr/pydvlpr/README.md

 I am a Linux and Open Source enthusiast but also began to love my macBook with Unix in its heart.

 # Skills
-- IT Security
+- Cyber Security
 - Digital Forensics & Incident Response
 - Open Source Intelligence (OSINT)
 - Reverse Engineering
-  - IdaPro/IdaFree
+  - Ida
   - Ghidra
   - Radare2/Cutter
 - Programming languages
+  - Assembly x86,x64,arm64
   - C/C++
   - Python
   - Go
   - Swift & Objective-C
-  - and just getting Rusty
+  - and just getting Rust(y)

 <!---
 pydvlpr/pydvlpr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.